Codecademy Pro: Worth It or Waste of Money?

 • Full-Stack Engineer Career Path: Combine front-end and back-end technologies to become a well-rounded developer.

-These curated paths provide in-depth learning experiences tailored to various interests and career objectives, going far beyond the basic introductory courses available to free users.
+These curated paths provide in-depth learning experiences tailored to various interests and career objectives, beyond the basic introductory courses available to free users.

 Codeacademy courses